masoumehkhaleghian/ClassifierLanguageRecognition/README.md

    - Ensure the Dataset/data.csv file is present and formatted correctly with two columns: `sentence` (text data) and `language` (language labels).

 2. Train the model:
+   - Open the `ClassifierLanguageRecognitionFlatten.ipynb` notebook and run all cells to train the model.
-   - Open the `ClassifierLanguageRecognition.ipynb` notebook and run all cells to train the model.
+   - Open the `ClassifierLanguageRecognitionLSTM.ipynb` notebook and run all cells to train the model.

 3. Test the model:
    - Modify the notebook to include your test cases or integrate the trained model into your application.